Rashib06/Learning-hub/README.md

  - The app will target API level 29 (Android 10+) and will be built in Android studio with kotlin
  - User will be the data source
  - Offline functionable
- - All data will be stored in firebase, locally
+ - All data will be stored in an online database

 # Out of Scope
- - Synchronization
+ - Synchronization(synchronizing data with calender, clock)
- - Scalability
+ - Scalability (handling large amount of data)
- - Integration
+ - Integration (making calender, clock, list work together)
  - Limited language support